shadowsocks/ShadowsocksX-NG/README.md

 ## Features

-- Uses `ss-local` from shadowsocks-libev 3.1.3
+- `ss-local` from shadowsocks-libev 3.1.3
+- Support SIP003 plugins.
+Embed `kcptun` and `simple-obfs`.
 - Could update PAC by download GFW List from GitHub.
 - Shows QRCode for current server profile.
 - Scans QRCode from screen.